 If Your Child Struggles to Regulate During Therapy Games

-Often, kids struggle to actually maintain emotional regulation when you try to play these types of games.
+Often, kids struggle to actually maintain emotional regulation when they try to play these types of games.
 Emotions are a triggering topic for many.

 This is a game designed to be played when kids are calm and ready to learn, not when they’re dysregulated.